 Wyvern operates independently of other organisations.
-The wholly owned subsidiary Wyvern Community Enterprise Limited has a Board comprising of three senior staff and another three appointed Directors.
+The wholly owned subsidiary Wyvern Community Enterprise Limited has a Board comprising of three senior staff and another three Directors appointed by the Trustees.

+In 2023/24 the College has begun to establish Friends of Wyvern as a charitable organisation.
 Wyvern works closely with its six feeder schools but is not involved with the operating policies, leadership, or governance of those schools.
 Where support is offered, it is designed to broaden the education of our future students and ensure a smooth transition.